carltonf/carltonf-blog-source/_posts/2016-10-21-understand-minimal-gobject-for-code-reading.md

 From these, it's reasonable to say `g_initable_new` call above is the very call that instantializes an object.

-Similar arguments are made about other parts of the instantiation process.
+**Finally**, Similar arguments can also be made about other parts of the instantiation process.
 From the various function names and comparison with similar functions in `gsm-app`, the *educated guess* we can have about the instantiation process is as follows:

 1. `XXX_new` is the method to *start* instantializing an object.
 It's likely there are other types of `new` offered by `GObject` other than